Reading time: 18 min.

 Customer reviews

 Just like in the case of any other product, insight offered by people who have already bought and used the red light therapy device you are interested in can be extremely valuable.
-Reviews can speak to product efficiency and usability and can also warn you about hidden flaws in its design or functioning.
+Reviews can speak to product efficiency and usability and warn you about hidden flaws in its design or functioning.

-Who is a candidate for red light therapy?
+Who can benefit from red light therapy?

+If you are experiencing diffuse or patterned hair thinning, especially in the early stages, you may be a good candidate for red light hair therapy.
 Extensive research[4][9][10] has shown that it is as effective in men as it is in women, especially when it comes to hair loss due to the following conditions:

 However, ask your healthcare provider if this type of therapy is suitable for you if your hair loss is due to scarring alopecia, as you may not be able to obtain good results (hair follicles may be destroyed in the balding area).